Paritybitz/Paritybitz/README.md

 ### Hi there 👋

-- 🔭 My current focus is on Computer Vision!
+- 🔭 My current focus is on Computer Vision in my FiveRivers Tech Internship!
-- 🌱 I am currently working on a CV-based Fitness App!
+- 🌱 I am currently working on a CV-based Fitness App called BEIGHT!
 - ⚡ Excited about exploring front-end development

 <br>